Marketing and Social Media

 Past Community Research Projects

-Centre at the Forks Project – facilitated extensive community consultations, qualitative and quantitative research activities for strategic planning resulting in a 3 year business/action plan to establish a centre for creative education at Museum London.
+Centre at the Forks Project – facilitated extensive community consultations, qualitative and quantitative research activities for strategic planning resulting in a 3 year business/action plan to establish a centre for creative arts education at Museum London.

 Indigenous Legacies Project – using decolonizing strategies, worked to establish meetings of consultation and community outreach with special efforts to connect with individuals and sub-groups not normally involved in community leadership.
 The research sought input and ongoing engagement from participants regarding Indigenous culture, heritage, artifacts, traditional knowledge and unique characteristics of local Indigenous peoples

 Over55 Skills at Work – directed a 5 person community based research team to engage board/staff/members to change the existing organization and business model and conduct strategic planning research to improve service to existing customers and identify new markets and opportunities resulting in a 3 year business and action plan for this local social enterprise that promotes and employs the services of older adults.